mithunpaul08/mean-teacher/pytorch/README.md

 status as of june 2nd ,.11pm:
 - code now works for both teacher and student.
 - next:
-    - run student teacher on server with complete lex data?
+    - run student teacher on server with complete lex data? -june 3rd
-    - alternately turn on noise/self.transform (this is to check my idea of using noise in a new domain + very less labeled data)
+    - turn on noise/self.transform (this is to check my idea of using noise in a new domain + very less labeled data) - june 4th
+    - feed in lex into student and delex into student2 (this is mihai's idea of 2 mean teachers. check drawing from april)-
-    - feed in lex into student and delex into teacher (this is mihai's idea of 2 mean teachers. check drawing from april)
+    - feed in lex into student and delex into student2 and also attach a teacher (this is mihai's idea of 2 mean teachers. check drawing from april)-